 Step 2: After the Story, Now, Give Your Advice

 When most people write a persuasive speech, they start with their opinion.
 Again, this makes the listener want to play Devil’s advocate.
 By starting with the example, we give the listener a simple way to agree with us.
 They can agree that the story that we told was true.
 So, now, finish the story with your point or your opinion.
-“So, in my opinion, if you wear a seat belt, your more likely to avoid serious injury in server crash.”
+“So, in my opinion, if you wear a seat belt, your more likely to avoid serious injury in a severe crash.”

 By the way, this technique is not new.
 It has been around for thousands of years.
 Aesop was a Greek slave over 500 years before Christ.
 His stories were passed down verbally for hundreds of years before anyone ever wrote them down in a collection.
-Today, when you read an Aesop fable, you will get 30 seconds to two minutes of story first.
+Today, when you read an Aesop fable, you will get 30 seconds to two minutes of the story first.
 Then, at the conclusion, almost as a post-script, you will get the advice.
 Most often, this advice comes in the form of, “The moral of the story is…” You want to do the same in your persuasive presentations.
 Spend most of the time on the details of the story.
-Then, spend just a few seconds at the end with your moral.
+Then, spend just a few seconds in the end with your moral.

 Step 3: End with the Benefit to the Audience

 So, the story capture and hold the attention of the audience.
 The moral of the story reinforces what conclusion you want the audience to draw.
-The final part of the process is tell the audience how they will benefit from this advice.
+The final part of the process is to tell the audience how they will benefit from this advice.
 Remember that the audience is self-centered.
 (We all are.)
-So, if you focus on how the audience will benefit from the advice, you will show them how what they want is inline with what you want.
+So, if you focus on how the audience will benefit from the advice, you will show them how what they want is in line with what you want.

 So, the moral of the story is to wear your seat belt.
 If you do that, you will avoid being cut out of your car and endless reconstructive surgeries.

-Now, instead of leaving your audience wanting to argue with you, the are more likely to be thinking, “Man, I don’t want to be cut out of my car or have a bunch of facial surgeries.”
+Now, instead of leaving your audience wanting to argue with you, they are more likely to be thinking, “Man, I don’t want to be cut out of my car or have a bunch of facial surgeries.”

 The process is very simple.
 However, it is also very powerful.